robgibbons/unchained/README.md

 #### Middleware in urls.js

-If you prefer, you can define your middleware by route in urls.js instead.
-The middleware Array syntax is identical, with view objects passed as the last Array item:
+If you prefer, you can declare middleware directly in your urls.js instead.
+The middleware Array syntax is identical, with a view object passed as the last Array item.
+Taking things a step further, you can define Object-literal views directly in urls.js, avoiding the need for a module:

 ```javascript
 // urls.js